 Everyone who has envisioned the quintessential, dreamy sojourn to the countryside of Italy has likely considered booking tickets to Tuscany, and its charming, picturesque towns.
 Steeped in history and brimming with world-renowned restaurants, stunning architecture, and sweeping vistas that will likely make you want to drop everything and start a new life on a vineyard, Tuscany is one of Italy’s most unforgettable regions.
-And while the larger cities like Florence and Sienna are worth a trip in themselves, we’ve highlighted some of the more remote towns that are worth renting a car for—and going the extra few miles.
+And while the larger cities like Florence and Sienna, and the hotels in them like The St. Regis Florence, are worth a trip in themselves, we’ve highlighted some of the more remote towns that are worth renting a car for—and going the extra few miles.

 While we can’t necessarily provide you with the tools for a full-on move to this storied region of one of Europe’s most romantic countries, we’ve got tips on the most charming and beautiful remote towns of the Tuscan countryside.
 From the Renaissance palaces of Montepulciano to the wall-top promenades of Lucca, here are a few towns that should absolutely make your itinerary when you plan to explore the hills and valleys of Tuscany.